Guidance on including women and girls with disabilities in sexual and reproductive health and rights programmes.

 Programme participant Saraswati, Nepal

-Joy is director of programme operations for Sightsavers in Nigeria.
+Joy is country director for Sightsavers in Nigeria.
 In November 2022 she moderated a panel at the International Conference on Family Planning, focusing on sexual and reproductive health for people with disabilities.

 Read Joy’s interview